 - The gods: Guthix (balance), Saradomin (order), Zamorak (chaos), Armadyl (peace), Bandos (war).

 - The Menaphite Pantheon: Tumeken (sun), Elidinis (water), Amascut (destruction), Het (health), Scabaras (isolation), Apmeken (sociability).

 - All of these save the Queen of Snow and Queen of Sunrise were later changed with further explanation of their origins.
 Death is just a job, and the various gods are all former mortals who merely champion their respective concepts.
 With the exception of Seren and Zaros, who represent light and darkness, respectively.

 - Dark Genie and Dark Element from the Dark Cloud and Dark Chronicle games are personifications of hate.

-- In the Persona 4 Golden, Izanami-No-Mikoto, the true complete form of Izanami, is the shared wish of Humanity's collective unconsciousness
+- In Persona 4 Golden, Izanami-No-Mikoto, the true complete form of Izanami, is the shared wish of Humanity's collective unconsciousness.

 - Get a mental picture of the Anthropomorphic Personification of slapstick humor in the form of a 2-D sprite.
 Now, click here.
 They look the same, don't they?